-If you are unable to pay your taxes on time, you could try negotiating a Time to Pay with HMRC.
+If you are unable to pay your taxes on time, you have the option of negotiating a Time to Pay with HMRC.

-This arrangement, put simply, is a debt repayment plan for your taxes.
-It is agreed between you and HMRC to allow you more time to pay your company’s:
+Put simply, this arrangement, is a debt repayment plan for your taxes.
+It is agreed between you and HMRC to allow you more time to pay your companies:

 - Corporation tax